cybernetics/JTemplate/README.md

 ## Template Syntax
 Templates are a means of separating data from presentation.
 They describe an output format such as HTML, XML, or CSV, and allow the ultimate representation of data structure to be specified independently of the data itself, promoting a clear separation of responsibility.

 The CTemplate system defines a set of "markers" that are replaced with values supplied by a data structure (which CTemplate calls a "data dictionary") when a template is processed.
-The following marker types are supported by JTemplate:
+The following CTemplate marker types are supported by JTemplate:

 * {{_variable_}} - injects a variable from the data dictionary into the output
 * {{#_section_}}...{{/_section_}} - defines a repeating section of content
 * {{>_include_}} - imports content specified by another template
 * {{!_comment_}} - provides informational text about a template's content

-The data dictionary is usually represented by an instance of `java.util.Map` whose keys represent the values provided by the dictionary.
+The data dictionary is represented by an instance of `java.util.Map` whose keys represent the values provided by the dictionary.
 For example, the following map values might represent a set of simple statistical values:

     {
-        "average": 3.0,
         "count": 3,
-        "sum": 9.0
+        "sum": 9.0,
+        "average": 3.0
     }

 A simple template for transforming this data into HTML is shown below: